ablakey/kestrel/README.md

   - A bunch of keys always get listened to
   - Some only when game is running
 - Maybe we don't have to track state, but rather just track when game is paused or not.

+## Scripted Behaviour

+I probabl want a much more detailed AI system, but I'm intentionally starting off with basic if statements and growing organically, for learning.

+I think I need a ScriptedBehaviour system where I can give it a series of things to do.  eg. wait, aim at, move to, etc.

+when a behaviour is set thats all ai does.

+ai only ever runs a behavior? ie there is no other kind.

+ai strategy system decides what behaviour to pick.

+MovementBehaviour (PointAt, FlyThrough, FlyStraight, Stop, PointBackwards)

+### Example behaviours

+- SmallShipCombat (external state: target)
+  - MovementBehaviour = Turn Towards
+  - Wait n seconds (state: countdown)
+  - CombatBehaviour = attack
+  - begin pursuit
+    - MovementBehaviour = Movetowards

+- JumpToSystem (external state: system target)
+  - MovementB: turn towards AI.navtarget (which is either a Victor or an entity id)
+  - wait n seconds (state: countdown)
+  - MovementB: Movetowards (Ai.navtarget)

+(how to close loop on adjustments?)
+- Move to (static?) position
+  - movementB: turn towards navtarget
+  - movementb: fly towards
+  - keep doing math on when to turn
+  -  movementB: Stop

+### How to implement

+- behaviours are functions called by the AIbehaviourSystem.

+- when AIStrategy changes behaviour, it should update all the shared state (like timer, target, etc.)

+- clear out AIbehaviour.
+It won't do a thing other than, for now, decide to turn on one of these behaviours.

+- later we will add logic for AIBehaviour to decide which behaviours to set.

+- TODO: cheat a little: if a ship is moving VERY slow, just set it to 0.